 Fact: Applied behaviour analysis therapy uses an individualised approach.
 Not all applied behaviour analysis online programmes look the same.

-It is important to know that ethical ABA therapy is built around:
+It is important to know that ethical ABA therapy is as follows:

 - The child’s strengths and interests